About the "Open World" series

 A series of conferences

-The first Open World Conference was organized at the University of Copenhagen in 1985, the second in 1989, the third in 2013, and the fourth in 2022.
-The next conference will be held 19-21 November 2025.
+The first Open World Conference was organized at the University of Copenhagen in 1985, the second in 1989, the third in 2013, the fourth in 2022 and the fifth in 2025.

 Acknowledging Bohr's vision